Pyromania: fascination with fire

 What is the cause of Pyromania?

-Pyromania may be the result of a plethora of causes, including co-occurring psychological disorders, genetics, stressors, and brain chemical imbalance.
+The causes of pyromania include genetics, co-occurring psychological disorders, stressors, and brain chemical imbalance.

 As with other impulse-control disorders, problematic fire-setting may also be influenced by genetics.
-Having certain genes that are associated with impulsivity may alter the function of neurotransmitters in the brain that regulate impulse control.
+Having certain genes that are associated with impulsivity may alter the function of neurotransmitters in the brain that regulate impulse control, according to a 2013 study on the genetics of impulsive behaviour published in Philosophical Transactions of the Royal Society B.

 The disorder is also rooted in life event stressors, including a history of abuse, childhood trauma, neglect, and family dysfunction.
-The onset of pyromaniac symptoms can also be triggered by imbalances in the dopamine and serotonin systems in the brain, which are both involved in impulsivity.
+The onset of pyromaniac symptoms can also be triggered by imbalances in the dopamine and serotonin systems in the brain, which are both involved in impulsivity, according to a 2012 review by J.W.
+Dalley and J.P.
+Roiser published in Neuroscience.

 What are the effects of Pyromania?